Barbican

 EMS Synthi 100 synthesizer recorded at Electronic Studio Radio Belgrade, June 2024.

-Buchla 200 synthesizer and AKG BX20 spring reverb recorded at EMS (Elektronmusikstudion), Stockholm, October 2024.
+Buchla 100, Buchla 200, Serge and Erica SYNTRX synthesizers and AKG BX20 spring reverb recorded at EMS (Elektronmusikstudion), Stockholm, September 2023 and October 2024.

 Written and recorded by Wil Bolton